cloudflare/workers-sdk/packages/wrangler/e2e/README.md

 ## How tests are written

 The main thing to keep in mind is that tests should be written with the custom `e2eTest()` test fixture (see https://vitest.dev/guide/test-context.html#test-extend for more details).
-This is defined in https://github.com/cloudflare/workers-sdk/tree/main/packages/wrangler/e2e/helpers/e2e-wrangler-test.ts, and is used to defined tests exactly as you'd use Vitest's default `test()` function:
+This is defined in https://github.com/cloudflare/workers-sdk/tree/main/packages/wrangler/e2e/helpers/e2e-wrangler-test.ts, and is used to define tests exactly as you'd use Vitest's default `test()` function:

 ```ts
 e2eTest("can fetch worker", async ({ run, seed }) => {